 |100 fl. oz.

-This is not to say that water is a cure-all for vertigo.
+Water is not a cure-all for vertigo.
 Rather, symptoms of dehydration include vertigo.
-Hydrate yourself to eliminate this as a possible cause.
-Check references below for more information on vertigo.
+Hydrate yourself to eliminate dehydration as a possible cause.
+The Epley maneuver may bring relief to those with with benign paroxysmal positional vertigo (BPPV).
+If these home remedies are not effective, see a health care professional.
+Check references below for more vertigo information.